-Annual Bonus (Non-Equity Incentive Compensation)
+Annual Bonus (Non-Equity Short-Term Incentive Compensation)

-The Compensation Committee believes that short-term incentive compensation should include material performance incentives.
+The Compensation Committee believes that short-term incentive compensation should be dependent upon meaningful annual or short-term performance measures.

-The general philosophy of the Compensation Committee is to work towards providing target bonus opportunities (expressed as a percentage of base salary) that are competitive with the market 25th percentile to increase the performance orientation of our cash compensation program.
+The general philosophy of the Compensation Committee is to work towards providing target bonus opportunities (expressed as a percentage of base salary) that are competitive with the market 25th percentile and to increase the performance orientation of our cash compensation program.
 We do not provide for guaranteed bonus payouts.
-NEOs are generally entitled to receive bonus payouts in cash.
+NEOs are generally entitled to receive bonus payouts in cash when they achieve specific performance goals and objectives.
 Bonus payouts are paid in arrears.

 In lieu of implementing a bonus plan tied exclusively to numerical performance metrics and calculations based on straight-line interpolations, the Compensation Committee exercised meaningful judgment and discretion regarding the design and administration of the short-term incentive compensation for the NEOs.
-The Compensation Committee estimated target cash bonuses for 2020 at 40% of base salary for all NEOs other than the CEO and 70% of base salary for the CEO.
-The Compensation Committee viewed 60% of the cash bonus as being based on the Company's financial performance generally against guidance given in July 2020.
-Specifically, meeting the financial guidance targets the Company provided in July 2020 or slightly exceeding them would merit 60% of a target cash bonus for the NEO; 40% of the target bonus was discretionary based on how that NEO performed against his/her individual objectives.
-The personal objectives and discretionary bonus recommendations to the Compensation Committee for all NEOs other than the CEO were provided by the CEO, and the Compensation Committee determined the amount of the discretionary component of the CEO's cash bonus.
+The Compensation Committee estimated target cash bonuses for 2021 at 40% of base salary for all NEOs other than the CEO and 70% of base salary for the CEO.
+The Compensation Committee viewed 60% of the cash bonus as being based on the Company's financial performance generally against guidance given in 2021.
+Specifically, meeting the financial guidance targets the Company provided in 2021 (as provided in February 2021 and increased in April, July and October 2021) or slightly exceeding them would merit 60% of a target cash bonus for the NEO; 40% of the target bonus was based on how that NEO performed against his/her individual performance goals and objectives.
+The personal objectives and bonus recommendations to the Compensation Committee for all NEOs other than the CEO were provided by the CEO, and the Compensation Committee determined the amount of the CEO's cash bonus.
 Under this plan, depending upon the Company's financial performance and his/her attaining individual objectives, each NEO other than the CEO could earn a maximum cash bonus equal to 70% of base salary or as little as zero, and the CEO could earn a maximum cash bonus equal to 100% of base salary or as little as zero.

-The Company exceeded its financial guidance provided in July 2020 with respect to revenue, GAAP net income and diluted earnings per share (GAAP) and met the guidance with respect to EBITDA.
-The Company's 2020 guidance and financial results are described under "2020 Business and Financial Highlights" in the Executive Summary of this Compensation Discussion & Analysis on page 23.
+The Company exceeded its financial guidance (as provided in February 2021 and increased in April, July and October 2021) with respect to revenue, GAAP net income and diluted earnings per share (GAAP) and EBITDA.
+The Company's 2021 guidance and financial results are described under "2021 Business and Financial Highlights" in the Executive Summary of this Compensation Discussion & Analysis on page 27.

-Mr. Troendle earned 80% of his base salary as a cash bonus.
-Mr. Geiger, Ms. Burwig and Mr. Ewald each earned 50% of his or her base salary as a cash bonus.
-This resulted in cash bonus payments as follows: Mr. Troendle \$500,000; Mr. Geiger \$225,000; Ms. Burwig \$237,500; and Mr. Ewald \$200,000.
+Mr. Troendle earned 100% of his base salary as a cash bonus.
+Mr. Brady, Mr. Geiger, Ms. Burwig and Mr. Ewald each earned 70% of their respective base salaries as a cash bonus.
+This resulted in cash bonus payments as follows: Mr. Troendle \$711,000; Mr. Brady \$238,000; Mr. Geiger \$329,000; Ms. Burwig \$338,800; and Mr. Ewald \$310,100.